Contact us

 In bathrooms and kitchens across Campus, basin taps are optimised to flow rates as low as 4 litres per minute (6 star rated Water Efficiency Labeling and Standards (WELS) scheme), achieving an 80% reduction from full mains pressure which can be as high as 19 L/minute.

-This has helped saved water each year and propel us towards our 40% water reduction target from 2009 levels by 2030.
+These measures have helped save water each year and propel us towards our 40% water reduction target from 2009 levels by 2030.

 Read more about our progress in achieving our sustainability targets